ethanabrooks/dissertation/conclusion.typ

 or even by distilling the behaviors of RL agents specialized to certain mathematical problems, like AlphaTensor #cite(<fawzi2022discovering>).
-However, in order to advance the frontiers of science, such a model would need to transfer this specialized intelligence to other domains, domains which may lie beyond the limits of current human understanding.
+However, in order to advance the frontiers of science, such a model would need to transfer this specialized intelligence to other domains, domains which are not captured by any dataset since they potentially lie beyond the limits of current human understanding.

 === Foundation models for reinforcement learning
 A consequence of these reflections is that foundation models for RL will not